learn-co-curriculum/precollege-intro-software-engineering-track/day-2/lectures/ruby-methods/LECTURE.md

-## Ruby Methods - Full Lecture
+# Ruby Methods - Full Lecture

-### SWBATS
+## Objective
 ***Students will be able to create and use their own custom methods***

+## SWBATS

 + METHODS - explain what a method is and why it's used
 + METHODS - use built in methods for each data type and structure
 + METHODS - chain methods together
 + METHODS - experiment and investigate unknown ruby methods using documentation and other
 + internet resources
 + METHODS - explain what a return value is and what it's used for
 + METHODS - explain and determine the return value of a method
 + METHODS - explain what the return value of the puts method is
 + METHODS - differentiate between methods that puts and methods that return a value
 + IRB - use IRB to test out ruby code
 + SCOPE - explain that local variables cannot work between methods because of scope
 + METHODS - explain the difference between defining and calling a method
 + METHODS - call previously defined custom methods
 + METHODS - create a custom method using def and end key words
 + METHODS - use correct syntax in naming methods
 + METHODS - create a custom method using arguments

-### Motivation
+## Motivation
 + Remember the cool drone we played with on day 1?
 We gave it commands using methods.
 [Show the class some of the code.]
 ```ruby
 	drone.take_off